lilit-nersisyan/computel/README.md

 Computel is designed for measuring mean telomere length and abundance of canonical and variant telomeric repeats from Illumina Whole Genome NGS Sequencing data.

-### New feature: Computel version 1.0 computes the composition of telomeric repeat variants.
+### New feature: Computel versions >1.0 compute the composition of telomeric repeat variants.

 ### Operating Systems
-Computel v1.0 works with Unix operating system (tested for Ubuntu Linux).
+Computel versions > v0.3 work with Unix operating system (tested for Ubuntu Linux).
 Computel version v0.2 works with Windows and Unix operating systems, however this version is harder to apply.

 ### Releases
+Version v1.2 allows to change the quality threshold (default being Phred+33 25)

+Version v1.1 computes telomeric variants with Phred+33 25 qual threshold.

 Version v1.0 has an additional feature of computing the relative abundance of telomeric canonical and variant repeat patterns among the telomeric reads.

 Version v0.4.1 has fixed a minor bug from the v0.4 release.